-The diagram shows a system of forces measured in newtons.
-Given that 𝐴𝐵 is equal to 24 centimeters and 𝐴𝐷 is equal to 18 centimeters, determine 𝑅, the magnitude of their resultant, and find 𝜃, the angle between their resultant and the positive 𝑥-axis.
-Give to the nearest minute.
+The diagram shows a system of three forces measured in newtons.
+Given that 𝐴𝐵 is equal to 24 centimeters and 𝐴𝐷 equals 18 centimeters, determine 𝑅, the magnitude of their resultant, and find 𝜃, the angle between their resultant and the positive 𝑥-axis.
+Give the answer rounded to the nearest minute.

 In this question, we’re dealing with three forces which we will call vector 𝐅 sub one, 𝐅 sub two, and 𝐅 sub three, as shown.
 These forces are acting in two dimensions, and we will define the horizontal unit vector 𝐢 and the vertical unit vector 𝐣.
 This means that we call vector 𝐅 sub one negative 40𝐢, as it acts in the negative 𝑥-direction.
 In the same way, as 𝐅 sub two is acting vertically downwards, it is equal to negative 30𝐣.

 But what about 𝐅 sub three?
 We know it has a magnitude of 24 newtons.
 And we will need to split this into both its horizontal and vertical components.
 To do this, we will use the fact that 𝐴𝐵 is equal to 24 centimeters and 𝐴𝐷, and therefore 𝐵𝐶, is equal to 18 centimeters.
 We can draw a right triangle as shown and use this to find the ratio between the hypotenuse and the other two sides.
 We will let the angle at 𝐴 be 𝛼, and we have the opposite side equal to 18 centimeters and the adjacent equal to 24 centimeters.